nguyenhuy0905/WPFSweeper/README.md

 hadn't I started this project.
 * So that I have place to use C#.
 I have yet to learn so much about game-making, and I am quite afraid of art designing.
 Sure, I can code games if I learn, but hell, I don't want to play a game with unintuitive graphics.
 * It's fun.
-It's a nice way to see how much I have improved since my old Minesweeper project ([title](https://github.com/nguyenhuy0905/old-sweeper))
+It's a nice way to see how much I have improved since my old Minesweeper project ([Here is my OldSweeper project](https://github.com/nguyenhuy0905/old-sweeper))
 * I feel like I start to be a documentation fanatic.
-Even though I have tried to write self-documenting codes, I still feel inside me the need to write looooooong documentations.
+Even though I have tried to write self-documenting codes, I still feel inside me the need to write ~~looooooong~~ helpful documentations.
 #### Anything I would like to improve, were I to do this all again?
 * I will need to learn about Dependency Injection a lil bit more.
 Some cross-referencings in my code, while technically valid, look extremely clunky.
 Also, DP will allow me to test everything much more easily; write a test class, and plug that